the-orange-alliance/project-ems/README.md

    a. run `npm install` at the project root
 2. Build projects and packages
    a.
 You can specify specific targets using turborepo (e.g. `turbo run @toa-lib/models#build`)
+   b.
+Running `turbo build` will build all apps and libraries.
+   c.
+It's recommended to use `npm run build` or `turbo build` as they are synonymous.
+3. Start developing
+   a.
+Execute the root-level dev command via `npm run dev`
+   b.
+This starts the `api`, `realtime` and `web` applications.

 #### Build Status: